Learning Ordinal Degradation Representations with Textual Priors for Diffusion-Based Blind Image Super-Resolution

-Since degradation is the primary challenge in Real-ISR, recent studies \cite{daclip, mmrealsr, supir, spire} have explored explicit modeling and representation of degradation characteristics .
-DA-CLIP \cite{daclip} separates semantic and degradation representations by using diverse text prompts: one branch follows CLIP for semantic alignment, while another learns degradation types (e.g., snowy, noisy, hazy, JPEG) via an additional image encoder.
-MM-RealSR \cite{mmrealsr} introduces unsupervised degradation estimation through metric learning, categorizing degradations into noise and blur and constructing a bounded metric space to encode high-level degradation concepts for restoration.
-S3Diff \cite{s3diff} adopts degradation estimation and embeds numerical degradation levels from MM-RealSR \cite{mmrealsr} into LoRA for SR adaptation.
-ZFusion \cite{zfusion} aligns real-world and synthetic degradation attributes using CLIP vision embeddings to enhance degradation representation from the LQ image.
-Although these methods provide new perspectives for describing degradation, they often lack explicit definitions or measurable representations of degradation severity.
-Measuring degradation intensity remains challenging because it involves continuous and interdependent distortions (e.g., noise, blur, compression) that are difficult to model within a unified latent space.
+Since degradation estimation is the main challenge in blind-SR, recent studies \cite{daclip, mmrealsr, supir, spire} have explored explicit modeling and representation of degradation features.
+DA-CLIP \cite{daclip, wild_clip} separates semantic and degradation embeddings by using diverse text prompts: one branch follows CLIP for semantic alignment, while another learns degradation types (e.g., noise, hazy) via an additional image encoder.
+MM-RealSR \cite{mmrealsr} performs unsupervised degradation estimation via metric learning by categorizing degradations into noise and blur.
+ZFusion \cite{zfusion} aligns real-world and synthetic degradation attributes using CLIP embeddings to enhance degradation representation from the LQ image.
+Although these methods provide new ideas for describing degradation, they often lack explicit definitions or measurable representations of degradation severity.
+Measuring degradation intensity remains challenging because it involves continuous and interdependent distortions (e.g., noise, blur, JPEG) that are difficult to model within a unified latent space.
 Therefore, we introduce an ordinal text embedding space designed to encode degradation descriptions with explicit ordering.
 By aligning the image’s degradation embedding with this ordinal textual space, we enforce ordered structural relationships that enhance interpretability and support fine-grained degradation understanding.